arras-energy/gridlabd-old/tutorials/README.md

 # Tutorials

-Tutorial are update separately from the standard build process.
+Tutorial are updated separately from the standard build process.
 To update the tutorials, run `make` in the `tutorials` folder.

 To create a tutorial: